-Write my name and address on an index card, and mail it to the correct address.
+Enter my inforamtion online or write my name and address on an index card, and mail it to the correct address.
 Other than cross my fingers, what else can I do?

 Everyone has the same ODDS of winning, however, there are things that you can do to give yourself better CHANCE to win.
 Some of these include:

 - Have the kids help.
 My kids like to help decorate envelopes, and my oldest likes to help by writing out 3x5 cards in advance.
 When a sweepstakes is open for children only, we have plenty of hand-decorated envelopes done by the children!